GoogleCloudPlatform/workflows-demos/workflow-executes-other-workflows/README.md

                 - iterate:
 ```

-In each iteration, the child workflow is execution with `iteration` argument.
+In each iteration, the child workflow is executed with the `iteration` argument.
 The parent workflow waits for the the success or failure of the child workflow
 execution and captures the results/failures in the map: